swiss-art-research-net/itten-pipeline/README.md

 To run a specific task type `task` followed by the task name, e.g.:

-`task prepare-data-for-mapping`
+`docker compose exec jobs task prepare-data-for-mapping`

 If the task is already up to date, it will not run.
 To force a task to run, type the command followed by `--force`

-`task prepare-data-for-mapping --force`
+`docker compose exec jobs task prepare-data-for-mapping --force`

 To add additional arguments to the task itself, enter the arguments after a `--` sign, e.g.:

-`task prepare-data-for-mapping -- --limit 100 --onlyWithDoi true`
+`docker compose exec jobs task prepare-data-for-mapping -- --limit 100 --onlyWithDoi true`